1. Home

 The condition of the building

-Your belongings might not just be at risk from theft, but also from the condition of the facility.
 Steer clear of storage facilities where internal conditions such as humidity aren’t monitored, and if the unit doesn’t look well looked after – especially if it’s an old building or a shipping container – then it’s probably best to look elsewhere.

-Even if the unit you’ve chosen looks fine, it’s still worth investing in a battery operated humidity operator.
+Even if the unit you’ve chosen looks fine, it’s still worth investing in a battery-operated humidity operator.
 If the humidity is over 50% or you notice moisture droplets appearing on the ceilings or walls, use damp sticks and other tools to reduce it.

 You may also want to consider how you pack up your items for storage, choosing plastic boxes or vacuum packing items instead of using cardboard boxes where damp could permeate and cause damage.